godalming123/helixdots/readme.md

 # My thoughs on helix
 ## General
 - I like how everything needs much less configuration as things such as git integration are setup out of the box
-- It feels like my editor is helping me as I go like autosuggesting commands
+- It feels like my editor is helping me as I go like auto suggesting commands
 - In helix I have to type more letters but the command is more memorable EG: vgld in helix vs D in neovim (https://github.com/helix-editor/helix/issues/165)

 ## Appereance